Zuehlke/scenarioo-js-ctd-session/README.md

 # ZE CTD Session: Effective UI Testing with ScenariooJS and Protractor

-Material and Outcomes of the Client Tech Day Session 2016 in Zurich (Schlieren).
+Material of the Client Tech Day Session 2016 in Zurich (Schlieren).

 We make this currently as a private repo but might think about migrating it later to an open repo.